 When home computers and the internet merged in the early 90s, I thought about my days in NYC and how wonderful it would have been to virtually visit Palm Springs, Pebble Beach or Acapulco.
-That is why I started registering domain names that were passionate and emotional for me.
-If a word conjured up an image or emotion, I wanted to register the .COM of it.
-I was one of the first to create a geo-domain destination online with PalmSprings.com back in 1995.
-I was also experimenting with VRLM (Virtual Reality Modeling Language) for 3D interactive vector graphics in 1996.
-I wanted PalmSprings.com visitors to virtually fly over a 3D city landscape and land wherever they chose in order for them to become familiar with a place they would eventually visit in person.
-The technology and bandwidth for that kind of visual wasn't available at that time.
+This inspired me to register domain names that resonated emotionally with me.
+If a word evoked a powerful image or feeling, I wanted it.
+In 1995, I was one of the first to create a geo-domain destination online with PalmSprings.com.
+Around 1996, I also dabbled with VRML (Virtual Reality Modeling Language) for 3D interactive vector graphics.
+My vision for PalmSprings.com was to allow visitors to soar over a 3D cityscape and choose their landing spot, familiarizing themselves with places they’d eventually visit.
+However, the technology and bandwidth for such visuals were not yet available.

-It has to be "real" virtual reality:
+It has to be “Real” virtual reality

-For more than two decades I spoke about the virtual reality helmet to friends and family.
-Sadly, I had never been able to find that letter again.
+For more than two decades I spoke about my dream to friends and family.
+Sadly, I was never able to find that letter again.
 At the 2014 TRAFFIC conference, for domainers and investors in Vegas this year, a friend was smoking a vapor pipe and I said to him “you know vapor is the future of the internet” and I told him some of my story.
 He mentioned that I should get a patent and I recalled the letter that I could no longer find.
 He advised me to still get a patent even though it was twenty-two years later.

 I went back my home in Moorpark and tried looking everywhere for that letter again.
 After all, if I found it I would have some proof of my vision.
 Over the years, I looked through everything and everywhere to no avail.
 I was at the point where I was about to finally give up for good but felt like I needed to give it one last try this time praying and visualizing that I would find it.
 I again went to my old file cabinet and instinctively pulled out two folders.
 I brought them into my kitchen where my wife Sheri was preparing dinner and laid them on the counter.
 I open the smallest folder first and there, right on top, the first thing I saw was the letter!
 I’ve looked through every inch of that file cabinet so many times before.
 It was so odd to me that it could be there.
 It was like seeing and old friend.
 It had the stamp and my company letter head Powwow Productions from 1992.
 It is still unopened but I know what is in it.
 Was this the right time for KiKoon?